rickballard/CoCiviumBackUp/staging/_imported/Civium/scroll/Cognocarta_Consenti_c9_20250718.md

 Standing consent may decay unless reaffirmed.
 Consent must be computable—verifiable in systems and legible to participants.

-Civium respects **Null Participation**.
+CoCivium respects **Null Participation**.
 To not engage is itself a form of civic signal.

 ---